dreamthought/corporate-repo-governer/README.md

 * This stack should respond to create events and attempt to create an issue; you'll currently see a 401 in the docker logs due to JWT signing issues.

+# Caveats

+* Since this is a server to server application for a corporate entity, I chose to use a github APP and signed JWT tokens generated from the RSA key provided by github.
+Sadly due to the structure of this, I've had trouble getting it imported into the key store.
+Due to library avilablily I can't easily work with the base64 decoded varient.
+I've looked at the sources of two public open source projects providing Java GitHub API's (https://github.com/kohsuke/github-api.git github-api) and [https://github.com/jcabi/jcabi-github jcabi-github].
+Both of these appear to aovid dealing with JWTs; clearly an area where JVM using partners may have issues.
+Given a little longer, I'm sure I would have found a work around.

+Give me a shout if you have questions at raf AT dreamthought.com